Sunday, April 19, 2015

 The Annual Avocado Festival benefits the community of Fallbrook in many more ways than people realize.
 It celebrates our agricultural heritage while providing an opportunity for entertainment and camaraderie; it brings large numbers of visitors to our town who will one day return to shop, to sightsee, and spend some time here; it provides significant economic benefits to our local businesses and community groups; and it generates enormous exposure of our community, both locally and regionally, through the broad advertising and promotional activities that accompany the Festival.

 The Festival’s celebration of Fallbrook’s heritage as an agricultural community is most visible at the Fallbrook Historical Museum and the Gem & Mineral Museum.
 But we also see our identity on display in other exhibits, and the extensive avocado groves visible to all festival goers as they drive through our rural community.
-The central role the avocado plays in our lives is evident not only in the all new Avocado Central area, but also in the Guacamole Contest, Holy Guaca-Moly, the Art of the Avocado Contest, the Avo 500 Children’s Car Race, and the Best Decorated Avocado Contest.
-A wide variety of avocado products are also found all along the Festival streets in the product and food vendors alike.
-Be sure to download the list of avocado vendors at the bottom of this page.
-What a fun-filled way to celebrate our heritage and be entertained at the same time!
+The central role the avocado plays in our lives is evident not only in the all new Avocado Central area, but also in the Guacamole Contest, Holy Guaca-Moly booths, the Art of the Avocado Contest on display, the Avo 500 children’s car race, and the Best Decorated Avocado Contest.
+A variety of avocado products are also found all along the Festival streets in the product and food vendors alike.
+It is a fun-filled way to celebrate our heritage and be entertained at the same time!

 Another benefit the Festival provides to our community is the exposure of tens of thousands of people to the attractions that Fallbrook has to offer.
 Having people who do not live in Fallbrook come here to enjoy our community, get to know its beauties, and be exposed to all the offerings we have entices them to return again some day in the future.